 Our list of favorite Berlin cheap eats under €5 is easy on your budget and includes high-quality, flavorful and hearty meals.
 These include Middle Eastern, Turkish, German, Italian and Asian dishes from a variety of different neighborhoods.
 So as you … Continue Reading

-As we witness the evolution and integration of social purpose in travel, we find more travel experiences charged with a kind of social impact and activism.
-In this way, otherwise marginalized groups like homeless children, human trafficking survivors, and victims of acid attacks have new opportunities to tell their story and find employment in tourism.
+As we witness the evolution and integration of social impact in travel, we find more travel experiences charged with a kind of social purpose and activism.
+In this way, otherwise marginalized groups like single mothers, homeless children, human trafficking survivors, and victims of acid attacks have new opportunities to tell their story and find employment in tourism.
 As innovation and access to these types of experiences grows, the tourism industry may increasingly become a force for social change.
 Here’s how and why.